Citizens' Assembly wants emergency education programme

 The Citizens' Assembly was organised by the independent and non-profit Montag Stiftung Denkwerkstatt.
 The aim was for 400 randomly and representatively selected people to find ways out of the education crisis.
 Important social issues should not only be discussed in parliaments.

 The recommendations of the Citizens' Assembly and the children and young people with many ideas are online now.
-A citizens' summit with representatives of federal, state and local politics, which was postponed because of the COVID-19 pandemic, is to be made up for in the first quarter of 2022.
+A citizens' summit with representatives of federal, state and local politics, which was postponed because of the COVID-19 pandemic, took place in the first quarter of 2022.

 In the meantime, neither the topics nor the motivation of the participants seem to be exhausted: in a survey among the people who were actively involved in the process, 80 percent said they wanted to continue their involvement in the citizens' assembly.